September 12, 2024

 You also can buy health insurance from an insurance company or licensed agent.
 Or you may have options through your employer, a union, an association, or your church.

 There are a lot of different plans, all with different costs.
 Listen to our podcast to learn how to find the right one for you.
-And our health plan shopping guide has a list of questions to ask before you buy a plan.
+And our health plan shopping checklist has a list of questions to ask before you buy a plan.

 June 3, 2021